Brilliant People – A Short Story – Fantasy / Thriller

 For beneath his effulgent, glossy façade, Douglas was a furnace.
 Hotter than the flames of hell.
 And that heat… it burned.
 It burned and burned and burned inside him.

 On the surface, it appeared to glow meekly.
 A subtle warmth from beneath that flameproof shroud that was his sugar-coated skin.
-The reflected light seemed innocuous through his shimmering, pellucid glamour.
+And he reflected an innocuous mask of shimmering, pellucid glamour.

 His heart was fiercer than a solar storm and his tongue was as nimble as the devil’s poker.